H. Scott Matthews

 Areas of Interest

-Scott's work intends to facilitate infrastructure and environmental decision making under uncertainty via large datasets, computation, and visualization methods.
-He has contributed to development of research and education tools for environmental and energy life-cycle assessment of products and processes (such as the EIO-LCA model), estimating and tracking environmental effects across global supply chains (such as carbon footprinting), and the sustainability of infrastructure systems.
+Scott's work intends to facilitate infrastructure and policy decision making under uncertainty via large and innovative datasets, computation, and visualization methods.
+His primary current interests are in the area of transportation and society.
+He has previously contributed to development of research and education tools for environmental and energy life-cycle assessment of products and processes (such as the EIO-LCA model), estimating and tracking environmental effects across global supply chains (such as carbon footprinting), and the sustainability of infrastructure systems.

 Ph.D.
 1999, Economics, Carnegie Mellon University